bts/lein-fpm/README.md

     $ lein fpm

-or you can pass a specific target:
+or you can supply a specific target type:

     $ lein fpm rpm